1. The Reporting Code

 When are you required to report?

-Under this law, all employees who suspect or receive information about a possible sexual offense committed by an employee of the school against a minor pupil must immediately contact the school principal or the Executive Board.
+Under this law, all employees who suspect or receive information about a possible sexual offense committed by an employee of the school against a minor student must immediately contact the school principal or the Executive Board.
 The prescribed procedure for reporting sexual abuse to the competent authority is included in Appendix 3.

 Who should mandated reporters report to?